deejaygraham/deejaygraham.github.io/src/content/posts/2026-08-19-badger-quote-of-the-day.md

 QUOTES = [
     (
-        "The two hardest problems in Computer Science are: Human communication; Getting people in tech to believe that human communication is important"
+        "The two hardest problems in Computer Science are: Human communication; Getting people in tech to believe that human communication is important", "Hazel Weakly"
-        "Hazel Weakly"
     ),
     (